-The Mental Health Fund also works in collaboration with the Care Manager at WashU’s Habif Health and Wellness Center, Missy Showalter (firstname.lastname@example.org).
-For students that may be eligible for financial assistance, but are still seeking support in finding mental health care options both on- and off-campus, they should first reach out to the Care Manager and then submit an application for funding through the Mental Health Fund.
+The Mental Health Fund also works in collaboration with the WashU’s Habif Health and Wellness Center.
+For students that may be eligible for financial assistance, but are still seeking support in finding mental health care options both on- and off-campus, they should first reach out to the Mental Health Coordinator at Habif for assistance.

 For students that receive SUMHF funding during any given Fall semester, you will not be required to complete another application for any continuing costs that you will incur throughout the Spring.
 Simply look out for an email from the Student Success Fund Coordinator at the beginning of each semester to discuss the continuation of funding, which is not guaranteed across semesters, but may be considered based on available funding.
 Between academic years, students will be asked to submit new request forms.